+(1) For purposes of computing the actuarial present value of the accrued benefit payable to the named executive officers, we have used the following assumptions:

+12/31/2005 12/31/2006 12/31/2007 Discount Rate 5.75% 5.75% 6.25% Mortality Table RP-2000 Combined Healthy Mortality Table Retirement Age Age 60, or current age, if older Preretirement Decrements None Payment Option Single life annuity with five years of benefits guaranteed

-(1) For purposes of computing the actuarial present value of the accrued benefit payable to the named executive officers, Tredegar has used the same assumptions used for financial reporting purposes under GAAP, except that the retirement age assumption has been reduced from age 65 (the normal retirement age) to age 60 (the earliest unreduced benefit retirement age).
-Other assumptions under GAAP include (a) a 5.75% discount rate for the measurement period ended December 31, 2006, (b) the named executive officer will remain in Tredegar's employ until he or she reaches the earliest unreduced benefit retirement age, (c) monthly payments will be made based upon a single life annuity with five years of benefits guaranteed as adjusted for the actual payment option selected and (d) benefit accruals under the Restoration Plan are frozen as of December 31, 2005.
-For a description of the assumptions we used, see Note 11 to our financial statements and the discussion in "Management's Discussion and Analysis of Financial Condition and Results of Operations - Pension Benefits" both of which are included in our annual report on Form 10-K for the fiscal year ended December 31, 2006 and incorporated by reference into this proxy statement.
+Benefit accruals under the Restoration Plan are frozen as of December 31, 2005.
+For a description of the assumptions we used, see Note 11 to our financial statements and the discussion in "Management's Discussion and Analysis of Financial Condition and Results of Operations - Pension Benefits" both of which are included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2007 and incorporated by reference into this proxy statement.